rhyst/linak-controller/README.md

 - `scan_timeout` - Timeout to scan for the device (seconds).
 Default `5`
 - `connection_timeout` - Timeout to obtain connection (seconds).
 Default `10`
 - `movement_timeout` - Timeout for waiting for the desk to reach the specified height (seconds).
 Default `30`
+- `forward` - Forward commands to a script running as a server.
+- `server` - Run this script as a server to accept forwarded commands.
+- `server_address` - The address the server should run at.
+Default `127.0.0.1`
+- `server_port` - The port the server should run on.
+Default `9123`

 Device MAC addresses can be found using `bluetoothctl` and blueooth adapter names can be found with `hcitool dev` on linux, and on Windows you can use [Bluetooth LE Explorer](https://www.microsoft.com/en-us/p/bluetooth-le-explorer/9n0ztkf1qd98?activetab=pivot:overviewtab).